 Most people with celiac disease don’t know what to do, besides eat gluten free, after their diagnosis.
-This article discusses celiac disease monitoring and helps you understand the next steps in the process, and how to figure out the effectiveness of the gluten-free in celiac disease.
+This article discusses celiac disease monitoring and helps you understand the next steps in the process, and how to figure out the effectiveness of the gluten-free diet in people with celiac disease.
 This post was originally sponsored by imaware™ and contains affiliate links.
 No information in this article should be misused as a substitute for medical advice or diagnosis from your doctor or health care provider.
 Please view my disclosures.

 This left me alone to face a scary disease and life-changing diet.

-This means YOU can test yourself for celiac disease, at-home, no doctor required.
+This means you can test yourself for celiac disease at-home, no doctor required.

 I previously wrote about how to get tested for celiac disease in this article, and detailed a bit about how the imaware at-home celiac disease test works.